NickG1216/Computer-Info-Sys-Portfolio/Systems Analysis and Design/README.md

 It also introduces the fundamentals of object-oriented analysis and design, including experience with a CASE tool.
 Topics include requirements determination, feasibility analysis, modeling with Unified Modeling Language (UML) and data dictionary construction, data modeling and normalization, user interface requirements specification, and information security procedures.
-See the iterations folder for the completed project lifecycle of a small online cake shop.
+See the elaboration spec folder for the completed project lifecycle of a small online cake shop.